bitFez/BitFez-s-Learning-to-code-in-Python-Roadmap/BitFez’s Learning to code in Python Roadmap 🛣 363c54e295a6417c9c58a87bedc46ad0.md

 Computing is for everyone and it shouldn't seem impossible to learn to code.
 Whether you’re a Computing student or not, this course is set up to teach you the basics of Python programming.

 If you like what you see, please share this with people who you think may benefit.
-If not please drop me a message on Teams if
+If not please raise an issue on GitHub https://github.com/bitFez/BitFez-s-Learning-to-code-in-Python-Roadmap/issues

 The roadmap has been split into several weeks worth of tasks.
 If you are a noob coder, you should not be doing less than 10 hours a week on this roadmap (and other resources alongside it).